 Contemporary art and civic engagement.

 J. Gibran Villalobos is an arts administrator, curator, and educator focused on civic engagement and cultural policy.
-H serves as Project Manager for the Institute of Museum and Library Services (IMLS).
+He serves as Project Manager for the Institute of Museum and Library Services (IMLS).
 He has previously held posts as Assistant Curator at the Museum of Contemporary Art Chicago, Public Programs and Partnerships Manager for the Chicago Architecture Biennial, Cultural Liaison for the Chicago Park District, Curator-in-Residence for the Chicago Cultural Center, and Collections and Exhibitions Manager at the Department of Public Art in Glendale, Arizona.

 He has held post as Assistant Curator at the Museum of Contemporary Art Chicago, Public Programs and Partnerships Manager for the Chicago Architecture Biennial, Cultural Liaison for the Chicago Park District, and Curator-in-Residence for the Chicago Cultural Center.